Breathing safely in city buildings

 Luckily, there are effective measures you can take to protect yourself and the people around

-you from being exposed to too much harmful air pollution in your building:
+being exposed to too much harmful air pollution in your building:

 1. Make sure your ventilation system is equipped with high grade HVAC air filters.
 We recommend